Hippi3Hack3r/YAVAA/README.md

 ## Architecture ##
 Authentication and database operations are handled by a remote end point.
 Therefore the app requires an internet connection to run.
+At install time, you are provisioned with a 5 digit user name, as can be seen on the login screen.
+The password will be the same as the user name.

+#### Anticipated FAQ's ####
+* "The app throws a can't connect to server error"
+The backend server probably isn't currently running.
+If you're using a proxy, check your proxy settings.
+* "I think I broke everything, what should I do?"
+Uninstall and reinstall.
+This should set you up with a new account.

 ## Attack Surface ##
 This application is designed to demonstrate the following vulnerabilities: